 Pilot study: can older inactive adults learn how to reach the required intensity of physical activity guideline?

-Authors Bouchard DR, Langlois MF, Boisvert-Vigneault K, Farand P, Paulin M, Baillargeon JP
+Authors Bouchard DR, Langlois MF, Boisvert-Vigeneault K, Farand P, Paulin M, Baillargeon JP

 1Faculty of Kinesiology and Recreation Management, 2Health, Leisure and Human Performance Research Institute, University of Manitoba, Winnipeg, Manitoba, Canada; 3Departement of Medicine, Division of Endocrinology, Université de Sherbrooke, Sherbrooke, Quebec, Canada; 4CRC Étienne LeBel, Centre Hospitalier Universitaire de Sherbrooke, Sherbrooke, Quebec, Canada; 5Departement of Medicine, Division of Cardiology, Université de Sherbrooke, Quebec, Canada